mattfff/chimplate/readme.md

 2. Make a change in one or more files, and run `chimplate push`.
 This will update the templates in your account.
 3. Run `chimplate watch`.
-This will watch for changes to the html files in this directory, and update Mailchimp on the fly as they are saved.
+This will watch for changes to the html files in this directory, and update Mailchimp on the fly as they are updated.

 All of the files are stored with a specific file format, as follows: template_id-template_name.html.
 So if you have a template that has an ID